Rep. Alexandria Ocasio-Cortez Releases Green New Deal Outline

 To more liberal Democrats, the prospect of such an ambitious economic and environmental package at the center of the 2020 campaign may be particularly energizing.

 "I think it's like a really weird instinct that the Democratic Party develops to not be exciting intentionally," said Sean McElwee, co-founder of the progressive think tank Data for Progress.
 "Most of politics is getting people excited enough to show up and vote for you.
-And I think that a Green New Deal and Medicare for All — these are ideas that are big enough to get people excited and show up to vote for you."
+And I think that a Green New Deal and Medicare-for-all — these are ideas that are big enough to get people excited and show up to vote for you."

 For her part, Ocasio-Cortez says that a policy like the Green New Deal could get voters excited enough to pressure their Congress members to support it.